mscharmann/sexrecevo/README.md

 mu	mutation rate

-rho	nominal background mutation rate
+rho	nominal background recombination rate

 "area" (number of bases) affected by the reduction in recombination (could be a single value, or a distribution)